mrazjava/moo/readme.md

 cd moo/moo-server/
 mvn spring-boot:run
 ```
 Server starts on port `8000`.
 Port can be changed via `application.properties`.
+Server repors client count stats to JMX console.
+Start the JMX console with a
+server PID and watch `ClientAnalytics` MBean.

 ## Client
 -----------